Climate Action Committee

 The Town of Brookline had a very successful Solarize Mass experience in 2013, ending with 63 signed contracts for 345.6 kW in contracted solar capacity by October 31, 2013.
 We reached the fifth and highest tier of pricing, resulting in the greatest savings for Brookline residents.
 Brookline was one of 10 towns selected to participate in the first round of the 2013 Solarize Mass program.
 The Massachusetts Clean Energy Center (MassCEC) and the Green Communities Division of the MA Department of Energy Resources (DOER) partner with cities and towns across Massachusetts to bring competitively-priced solar electricity to home and business owners in the Commonwealth.
 Solarize Mass is a program that encourages the adoption of small-scaled solar photovoltaic (PV) projects by deploying a coordinated education, marketing and outreach effort, combined with a group purchasing model that provides increased savings as more people in the community go solar.
-Several groups in town, including Climate Action Brookline, a group of local volunteers, will be working with solar installer SolarFlair this summer to build awareness of the advantages of solar energy.
+Several groups in town, including Climate Action Brookline, a group of local volunteers, worked with solar installer SolarFlair and the town to build awareness of the advantages of solar energy.

 CLIMATE ACTION PLAN

 The committee has developed a new climate action plan.
 The plan was initially created as a wiki, but has since been removed due to spam.
 A hard copy of the plan, as approved by the Board of Selectmen on December 11, 2012, can be downloaded here.

 GREEN HOMES BROOKLINE PROGRAM UPDATE